Lybecker/azure-secure-networking-for-devs/exercises/instructions/5-firewall-and-routing.md

 You secured a lot of stuff in the previous exercises, but there's still a lot of work to do.
 Let's get to it!

-We would like restrict data exfiltration of the HR data.
+We would like restrict data exfiltration of data.
 That means controlling the traffic between the virtual network and the internet.
-We'll do that by setting up a firewall to route all outgoing traffic through.
+We'll do that by setting up a firewall to route all egress (outgoing) traffic through.

 ## Firewall

-Set up [Azure Firewall](https://learn.microsoft.com/azure/firewall/overview) - not the basic SKU - in the virtual network in the **hub location**.
+We have already created an [Azure Firewall](https://learn.microsoft.com/azure/firewall/overview) for you in the hub virtual network.

+The Azure Firewall requires a subnet like Azure Bastion named `AzureFirewallSubnet` and a public IP.
+The public IP will the source IP of all outgoing traffic from the virtual network on the public Internet.

+By default the Firewall allows no traffic.
+You need to create rules to allow traffic.
+There are tree types of rules:

+- NAT rules - allows you to share network services with external networks.
+E.g. you can use a single public IP address to allow external clients to access multiple internal servers.
+- Network rules - non-HTTP/S traffic that will be allowed to flow through the firewall must have a network rule.
+- Application rules - HTTP/HTTPS traffic at Layer-7 network traffic filtering.

 ## Routing

-Finally:
+The firewall is not used yet, so route all Internet the traffic through it.

-1. Add a [route table](https://learn.microsoft.com/azure/virtual-network/manage-route-table), assign it to each subnet and direct next hop traffic from VM to Azure Firewall
+1. Add a [route table](https://learn.microsoft.com/azure/virtual-network/manage-route-table) `rt-{teamname}-dev`, assign it to each subnet and route like this:
+    - Destination: 0.0.0.0/0 (Internet)
+    - Next hop type: Virtual appliance
+    - Next hop address: Private IP of firewall
-1. Block all sites except GitHub
+1. Create firewall rule(s) to block all sites except GitHub.com

 ## Status check

+RDP into the jumpbox and verify that the only site you can visit is GitHub.com.

 ```mermaid
 graph